TRENEEDANAME/Playable-Rulers/README.md

 Because it allows you to change the source code and compile the mod as you see fit.
 If enough people ask, I will release the proper mod to github as well.

 ### Can I do mod requests and bug reports ?
 **YES**, you can.
-You can make pull request if you know what you are doing.
+You can even make pull request if you know what you are doing.

 ### Can I fork it ?
 Yes you can, just credit the original author (Gazgemauch) and me.